ronin-rb/ronin-rb.github.io/blog/_posts/2013-01-22-rsnake-sqli-cheat-sheet-using-ronin-sql-1-1-0.md

 # 1 AND 1=1
 {% endhighlight %}

-Blind SQL Injection to attempt to locate `table_name` by brute-force iteration through table name permutations:
+Blind SQL Injection to attempt to locate `tablename` by brute-force iteration through table name permutations:

 {% highlight sql %}